The World of Ice & Fire: Development

 Elio García and Linda Antonsson head the A Song of Ice and Fire fansite Westeros.org.
 George R. R. Martin enlisted them in 2006 to assist with the project, which at the time he believed would be finished by 2008.
 García is a Martin "superfan" whom the author and HBO have consulted on details previously established by Martin in the series.

-The book's planned length was 50,000 words, but historical references collected by García and Antonsson from the books amounted to 70,000, and after Martin "polished it, expanded it and fill in the holes," it became 100,000 words.
-Martin also started writing "sidebar" stories for the book, but at one point, he realized he had written 350,000 more words.
+The book's planned length was 500,000 words, but the historical references collected by García and Antonsson from the books amounted to 70,000 words, and after Martin "polished it, expanded it and fill [sic] in the holes," it became 1,000,000 words.
+Martin also started writing "sidebar" stories for the book, but at one point, he realized he had written 3,500,000 more words.
 As this did not fit the original concept of a fully illustrated book—the number of illustrations remaining the same—Martin removed his sidebar stories, and the rest was abridged by García and Antonsson.
 Parts of the removed material appeared in Gardner Dozois's anthologies Dangerous Women (as The Princess and the Queen), Rogues (as The Rogue Prince) and The Book of Swords (as The Sons of the Dragon).

 Addressing comparisons of The World of Ice & Fire to J. R. R. Tolkien's The Silmarillion, Martin clarified that while his book provides a basic overview of the many areas of his fictional world and their histories, he planned to someday publish a more extensive volume focusing primarily on the Targaryens, which he jokingly dubbed "The GRRMarillion."
 As plans for an eventual second companion book became more solidified, Martin said that it would more formally be titled Fire & Blood, because it gives expanded detail on the reign of each Targaryen king.